 Business brokers have similar responsibilities as M&A managers and investment bankers, though.
 Determining the value of the business, pitching the sale to potential buyers, and assisting in negotiations are all essential parts of a business broker’s job.
 Additionally, business brokers play a crucial role in ensuring the sale is kept confidential and allowing the business owner to keep their focus on running their company.

-You can start building the skills needed for business brokerage by taking Forage’s Mergers & Acquisitions Virtual Experience Program in partnership with Latham & Watkins LLP.
+Start building the skills needed for business brokerage by taking this free Forage course from Latham & Watkins.

 Customs brokers ensure that imports and exports are conducted in a way that meets federal regulatory standards.
 Working directly with the importer or exporter, customs brokers relay pertinent information and payments to the U.S. Customs and Border Patrol.
 A customs broker also provides information to importers and exporters to better understand what the requirements are and what clearances may be required.